DanielBL01/design-patterns/README.md

 With design patterns, it's best to load your mind with various patterns and recognize places in designs and existing applications where you can apply them.

+Additionally, these are design patterns targeted for Object-Oriented software and specifically for Java.
+This means these patterns may not apply to programming langauges like Go which use Structs rather than Classes.